hyPiRion/pirlib/README.md

   file an issue (properly).
 * A `CHANGES.md` file, which is a changelog-file and can be used as a TODO-file for specific versions.
+* A `README.md` file, which mainly contain a TODO list of things you should fill in within the README before deploying the first version.
+It also contain License information along with both a hyperlink and a reference to the `LICENSE` file.
 * A `.gitignore` file, including common backup files like emacs backup files and vim swap files.
 * A `.travis.yml` file, for a very standard Clojure Travis-CI setup.
+* An empty `main.clj` file and an empty `test/main.clj` file, with only their namespaces declarations inside.

 And it assumes